-In the Buddhist tradition it is said that every woman is a dakini.
+In the Buddhist tradition, it is said that every woman is a Dakini.

-Who is the dakini?
+Who is the Dakini?

 One might say that this is a goddess – in some sense.
 She is completely free and unlimited – like the sky where she walks.
 Dakini, or Tibetan Khandroma, and means “she, who is walking in the sky”, or “a sky dancer”.
-Elsewhere it is said, that this word is related to the thunder.
+Elsewhere it is said, that this word is related to thunder.

-It is said, that dakinis appeared and transmitted the dharma (teaching) to yogis, sidhas, even the enlightened ones.
+It is said, that dakinis appeared and transmitted the dharma (teaching) to yogis, Siddhas, even the enlightened ones.
 The Dakini is the mediator of the spirit world, born of the emptiness and merging with it.
-She is shining, paradoxical, do not bend in any frame, thrilling and frightening, charming and sultry, expanding worlds and destroying them.
+She is shining, paradoxical, does not bend in any frame, thrilling and frightening, charming and sultry, expanding worlds and destroying them.
 A divine beautiful, awesome and terrible, drinking blood (it symbolizes destroying of Ego).

 Worldly and Wisdom Dakinis

 Traditionally, it is said that there are worldly and wisdom dakinis.
-The first are also called secular, secondly – awakened.
+The first ones are also called secular, secondly – awakened.
 Wisdom dakinis are invited to offer the teachings, and they are the inhabitants of the purest, subtle worlds.
 On the other hand, they are everywhere, overwhelming, breaking down from the emptiness and dissolving in it, transforming poisons into wisdom.

-Well, the seed of the dakini is found in every woman – as an opportunity, as a promise of enlightenment, the liberation.
+Well, the seed of the Dakini is found in every woman – as an opportunity, as a promise of enlightenment, the liberation.

 Where can you find more about this?

-You can also find out about the reality of Dakinis in the books Lotus born, Dakiny teachings.
+You can also find out about the reality of Dakinis in the books Lotus-born, Dakiny teachings.
 These are the primary sources of spiritual wisdom – not retellings or modern fiction (although fiction can be so good sometimes).